AnnaToi01/EC_genes_BI_Project_2022/README.md

 The outside group probably contains genes that are not the EC1.1 or EC1.2 orthologs (and are there due to, e.g., long branch attraction).

 Some species have several orthologs of EC genes.
-The next step is to figure out which of the genes are the most similar with Arabidopsis genes by their expression pattern.
+The next step is to figure out which of the genes are the most similar with *Arabidopsis* genes by their expression pattern.

 <a name="motifs"></a>
 ## Gene expression patterns analysis
 To find out which expression patterns found orthologs have we searched for open-assesed transcriptional data based on RNA-seq analysis.
 All used databases are presented in [`./Transctriptional_databases.xlsx`](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/main/Transctriptional_databases.xlsx).

 Due to absence or bad quality of transcription data for some species, only 20 species and 53 genes orthologs were taken for further analysis.
 According to their expression profile all genes were divided into three groups.
-Data genes and their expression description presented in [`./Gene_expression_data.csv`]() file.
+The found genes and according expression profiles are in [`./Gene_expression_data.csv`](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/main/Gene_expression_data.csv) file.

 | Group number | Group name   | Amount of genes | Description                                                                                 |
 |:-------------|:-------------|:----------------|:--------------------------------------------------------------------------------------------|